social-protocols/quality-news/README.md

             ≈ upvoteRate * sum{for each time} expectedUpvotes[rank[time], time]
             ≈ upvoteRate * totalExpectedUpvotes

-Thus the aggregate upvote ratio is an approximation of the trueUpvoteRate:
+Thus the **observed** upvote rate is an approximation of the true upvote rate:

     upvoteRate ≈ totalUpvotes / totalExpectedUpvotes

 ## Bayesian Averaging

-But if we don't have a lot of data for a story, the upvote ratio may be more a reflection of pure chance than of the trueUpvoteRate.
+But if we don't have a lot of data for a story, the observed upvote rate may be more a reflection of pure chance than of the true upvote rate.

-A more sophisticated approach uses Bayesian inference: given our prior knowledge about the distribution of upvote rates, plus the evidence we have about this particular story, what does Bayes' rule tell us is the most probable trueUpvoteRate?
+A more sophisticated approach uses Bayesian inference: given our prior knowledge about the distribution of upvote rates, plus the evidence we have about this particular story, what does Bayes' rule tell us is the most probable true upvote rate?

 Since the probability distribution in this case is continuous and complicated, Bayes rule actually can't be evaluated analytically using pen-on-paper math.
-Instead we run a Markov Chain Monte Carlo simulation in STAN on our Bayesian model to estimate the trueUpvoteRate for each story given the data.
+Instead we run a Markov Chain Monte Carlo simulation in STAN on our Bayesian model to estimate the true upvote rate for each story given the data.

-When we run this model we find that the trueUpvoteRate estimates [**shrink**](https://www.statisticshowto.com/shrinkage-estimator/): they fall somewhere between the upvote ratio for that story and 1.0.
-The more data we have for each story, the closer the posterior is to the actual upvote ratio.
+When we run this model we find that the true upvote rate estimates [**shrink**](https://www.statisticshowto.com/shrinkage-estimator/): they fall somewhere between the observed upvote rate (`totalUpvotes/totalExpectedUpvotes`) and 1.0.
+The more data we have for each story, the closer the estimate is to the observed upvote rate.

 In fact, the posterior is always just a weighted average of the observed upvote rate and the prior of 1.0.
 The weights are, respectively, the number of expected upvotes, and a constant representing the strength of the prior.
 If we know this constant, we can then estimate upvoteRate using the following formula -- a technique known as [Bayesian averaging](https://en.wikipedia.org/wiki/Bayesian_average).